tfgg/yournextmep/_candidates/eu2014/conservative/kevin-beaty.md

 person: kevin-beaty
 region: north-west
 party: conservative
-title: North West - Conservative Party - Kevin Beaty
+title: Kevin Beaty is running for MEP in North West for the Conservative Party
 incumbent: false
 ---